 - Isolation.
 This isn't only for telecommuting.
 Any time you work from home, by yourself, you run the risk of feeling alone.

-Freelancers and contractors (and even employees sometimes) are often asked to sign non-disclosure agreements (NDAa) with the company that hires them.
-This is to protect the company from having you share its systems, clients, intellectual property, and other aspects of the business to the public or other places (i.e. competitors).
+Freelancers and contractors (and even employees sometimes) are often asked to sign non-disclosure agreements (NDA) with the company that hires them.
+This is to protect the company from having you share its systems, clients, intellectual property, and other aspects of the business to the public or other places (i.e., competitors).

-One thing to watch carefully for when classified as a contractor by a company that "hires" you, is that you're not actually being misclassified.
+- Contractor vs. Employee: One thing to watch for when classified as a contractor by a company that "hires" you is that you're not actually being misclassified.
 Some companies classify workers who are actually employees as contractors.
 This can be a case of misunderstanding the law, although some companies do this on purpose to avoid paying employee-related taxes.
-The IRS doesn't like this practice and there can be penalties for a business that misclassifies employees as contractors.
+The IRS doesn't like this practice, and there can be penalties for a business that misclassifies employees as contractors.

-The benefits of freelancing or contracting are much the same as having a home business including a flexible schedule and greater independence than given in telecommuting jobs.
+- Pros and Cons of Freelance and Contract Work: The benefits of freelancing or contracting are much the same as having a home business, including a flexible schedule and greater independence than given in telecommuting jobs.
 But the negatives are similar as well, including no benefits, more complicated taxes, less job security, and isolation.